AHPRA Registration: MED0001407863

 How It Differs from Trim and Wedge Discussions

 Many people researching labiaplasty come across general descriptions of trim and wedge procedures.
 These are broad ways of describing where tissue is removed.
-The DOVE Surgical Technique is not simply a rebranding of either of those terms.
+The DOVE Surgery Technique is not simply a rebranding of either of those terms.
 It is Dr Konrat's own operative framework for evaluating the anatomy, planning the excision pattern, and managing the closure.

-For some patients, the best plan may overlap with principles seen in traditional trim-style or wedge-style discussions.
+For some patients, the most suitable plan may overlap with principles seen in traditional trim-style or wedge-style discussions.
 For others, the plan may be modified to suit asymmetry, tissue quality, previous childbirth changes, or prior procedures.
 That is why Dr Konrat discusses technique choice only after assessment, rather than promising the same method to everyone from the outset.

 Consultation Still Matters More Than the Technique Name